What is food security?

 What is the impact of food insecurity?

-For the almost one billion people who do not get enough healthy food regularly, ill health and a shorter life expectancy are real risks.
+For the 842 million people in the world who do not get enough healthy food regularly, ill health and a shorter life expectancy are real risks.
 Children, and especially very young children, who suffer from food insecurity will most likely be smaller and be less able physically and intellectually.

 Why is there food insecurity?

 Poor people lack access to sufficient resources to produce or buy quality food.
 Farmers who lack sufficient equipment cannot grow enough produce and may be forced to farm less productive land.
 This could lead to further environmental deterioration and continue the cycle of poverty.
 Addressing poverty is critical to ensuring that all people have sufficient food.

 A lack of sufficient calories and nutrients has huge effects on a person’s health.
 A hungry mother will give birth to an underweight baby, who then faces a future of stunted growth, frequent illness, learning disabilities and reduced resistance to disease.
 A hungry community will struggle to work and produce enough food.
 The HIV/AIDS pandemic has reduced food production in many affected countries as productive adults become ill or die.
 Lacking the labour, resources and know-how to grow staples and commercial crops, many households have shifted to cultivating survival foods or even leaving their fields, further reducing the food supply.
 Addressing health issues will improve utilisation and availability of food.

 Food production requires massive amounts of water.
 It takes one cubic metre (1,000 litres) of water to produce one kilogram of wheat and 3,000 litres of water to produce one kilogram of rice.
 Producing sufficient food is directly related to having sufficient water.
 Where water is scarce and the environment fragile, achieving food security may depend on what has been called ‘virtual water’, that is, importing food from countries with an abundance of water.